jpbarto/local-o11y-stack/README.md

 The OpenTelemetry collector is listening on the standard ports for telemetry.

+## Testing the stack
+There is sample code to produce telemetry in the form of a NodeJS HTTP server app.
+To execute this app run `npm run with-telemetry` and then `curl http:/0.0.0.0:8080` on the web server.
+This will generate traces and metrics which can be reviewed in Grafana.

 ## Notes for development

 Consider what can be used from microbs.io for demo code / Docker configuration